vckyou/Reforestation/README.md

-## Why is the ocean always blue?
-Because the shore never waves back.
+## My boss told me that he was going to fire the person with the worst posture.
+I have a hunch, it might be me.